 Usually, monitoring does not result in configuration changes to the system, unless the monitoring exposes a serious problem that is developing.
 In some situations, experienced performance engineers can identify potential problems through statistics alone, although accompanying performance degradation is usual.

 Experimenting with or tweaking a system when there is no apparent performance degradation as a proactive action can be a dangerous activity, resulting in unnecessary performance drops.
 Tweaking a system should be considered reactive tuning, and the steps for reactive tuning should be followed.

 Monitoring is usually part of a larger capacity planning exercise, where resource consumption is examined to see changes in the way the application is being used, and the way the application is using the database and host resources.

 Tuning usually implies fixing a performance problem.
 However, tuning should be part of the life cycle of an application—through the analysis, design, coding, production, and maintenance stages.
-Oftentimes, the tuning phase is left until the system is in production.
-At this time, tuning becomes a reactive fire-fighting exercise, where the most important bottleneck is identified and fixed.
+Often, the tuning phase is left until the database is in production.
+At this time, tuning becomes a reactive process, where the most important bottleneck is identified and fixed.

 Usually, the purpose for tuning is to reduce resource consumption or to reduce the elapsed time for an operation to complete.
 Either way, the goal is to improve the effective use of a particular resource.
-In general, performance problems are caused by the over-use of a particular resource.
-That resource is the bottleneck in the system.
-There are a number of distinct phases in identifying the bottleneck and the potential fixes.
+In general, performance problems are caused by the overuse of a particular resource.
+The overused resource is the bottleneck in the system.
+There are several distinct phases in identifying the bottleneck and the potential fixes.
 These are discussed in the sections that follow.

 Remember that the different forms of contention are symptoms that can be fixed by making changes in the following places: